imdeep0610/CodeWithDeep/README.md

 CONFIG DRIVEN UI -> Means our UI is controlled by data
-        For eg : For Delhi people , in Swiggy the offer cards show diff UI , for Bengaluru its diff
+        For eg : For Delhi people , in Swiggy the offer cards show diff UI , for Bengaluru its diff The data coming from backend , decides the UI of the app

 PROPS -> When we want to dynamically pass the data to components , we pass it as props
 eg: Restaurant Container component